tombensve/APS/APS-Network/APSTCPIPServiceProvider/docs/aps-tcpip-service-provider.md

         APSTCPIPService tcpipSvc;
         ...
-        tcpipSvc.setTCPRequestListener("remotesvc", this);
+        tcpipSvc.setStreamedRequestListener(new URI("tcp:localhost:9999"), this);
         ...
-        void tcpRequestReceived(String name, InetAddress address, InputStream reqStreamn, OutputStream respStream) throws IOException {
+        void requestReceived(URI receivePoint, InputStream requestStream, OutputStream responseStream) {
             // Read request from reqStream ...

             // Write response to respStream ...
         }

+Note that there can only be one listener per URI.

 ### UDP / Multicast

 Since Multicast uses UDP packets there is no difference between host and port connected UDP or Multicast.
-The only difference is in the configuration where "UDP" is specified for point to point UDP packets and "Multicast" is specified for multicast packets.
+The only difference is in the URI where "udp://" is specified for UDP packets and "multicast://" is specified for multicast packets.

 #### Write

         APSTCPIPService tcpipSvc;
         ...
         bytes[] bytes = "Some data".getBytes();
+        tcpipSvc.sendDataPacket(new URI("udp://localhost:9999"),  bytes);

+or

-        tcpipSvc.sendUDP("myudptarget",  bytes);
+        tcpipSvc.sendDataPacket(new URI("multicast://all-systems.mcast.net:9999"), bytes);

 #### READ

         APSTCPIPService tcpipSvc;
         ...
-        byte[] packetBuff = new byte[4000];
-        DatagramPacket packet = tcpiipSvc.readUDP("myudpsomething", packetBuff);
+        tcpipSvc.addDataPacketListener(new URI("udp://localhost:9999"), this);
+        ...
+        void dataBlockReceived(URI receivePoint, DatagramPacket packet) {
-        byte[] data = packet.getData(); // This is actually packetBuff being returned!
+            byte[] bytes = packet.getData();
+            ...
+        }